PMoureu/iph/README.md

 ### In Revit
+Now _iph_ displays the parameters names and values of the families objects.

 Setup is easy inside RevitPythonShell or PyRevit :
   - RPS :
     - just copy the main folder in a directory known by RPS